astropy/astropy/docs/install.rst

     from astropy.io import vo
     from astropy import wcs as pywcs

-Note that in order to install the compatibility packages none of the original packages should be present.
+In order to install the compatibility packages none of the original packages should be present.

+.. note:: If you are interested in testing out existing code with Astropy
+          without modifying the import statements, but don't want to uninstall existing packages, you can use `virtualenv
+          <http://www.virtualenv.org/>`_ to set up a clean environment.

 .. _builddocs: